-- (1) All investments will be in compliance with the Code of Virginia Sections 2.2-4400 et seq. and 2.2-4500 et seq. and the Trust Agreements. - (2) The cash management and investment activities of HRSD will be conducted in a manner which is consistent with applicable law and prevailing prudent business practices which may be applied by other public organizations of similar size and financial resources. - (3) The Investment Portfolio will be managed to accomplish the following fundamental goals: - a.
+- (1) All investments will be in compliance with the Code of Virginia Sections 2.2-4400 et seq. (the Virginia Security of Public Deposits Act) and 2.2-4500 et seq. (the Investment of Public Funds Act) and the Trust Agreements. - (2) The cash management and investment activities of HRSD will be conducted in a manner that is consistent with applicable law and prevailing prudent business practices that may be applied by other public organizations of similar size and financial resources. - (3) The Investment Portfolio will be managed to accomplish the following fundamental goals: - a.
 Safety of Principal.
 The single most important objective of the investment program is the preservation of principal of those funds within the Investment Portfolio. - b.
 Maintenance of Liquidity.
-The Investment Portfolio will be managed at all times with sufficient Liquidity to meet all daily and seasonal needs, to fund special projects and other operational requirements which are either known or which might reasonably be anticipated, and to provide adequate Self-Liquidity, if applicable. - c.
-Maximizing Return.
-The Investment Portfolio will be managed so as to maximize the return on investments within the context and parameters set forth by the safety and liquidity objectives above. - C. Standard of Prudence.
-All investments will be in compliance with the Code of Virginia Sections 2.2-4400 et seq. and 2.2-4500 et seq. and the Trust Agreements.
-Public funds held and invested by HRSD are held for the benefit of its ratepayers and any investment of such funds will be made solely in the interest of the ratepayers and with the care, skill, prudence, and diligence under the circumstances then prevailing that a person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
+The Investment Portfolio will be always managed with sufficient Liquidity to meet all daily and seasonal needs, to fund special projects and other operational requirements that are either known or which might reasonably be anticipated, and to provide adequate Self-Liquidity, if applicable.